+What does a bull flag look like?
+It’s a beautiful pattern that excites momentum traders around the world.
 Bull flag patterns are one of the most popular bullish patterns.
 They consist of either a large bullish candlestick or several smaller bullish candlesticks up forming the flag pole, followed by several smaller bearish candlesticks pulling back down for consolidation, which forms the flag.
 Look for price move out of flag to confirm bullish breakout.
-Watch our video on how to identify and trade bull flag patterns.
+Watch our video on how to identify and trade them below.

 What Is a Bull Flag Pattern & How to Identify These Patterns?

 A bull flag pattern consists of a larger bullish candlestick which forms the flag pole.
 It’s then followed by at least three or more smaller consolidation candles, forming the flag.
 You will see many bull flag patterns that consolidate near support levels then when support holds, price action breaks out of the flag.

 Bull flag patterns are a common pattern found in charts.
 Bull Flags are known as a bullish continuation pattern.
 It has a big move up together with consolidation.
 The bull flag pattern is one of the most common patterns found on charts.
 Watch our video above to learn how to identify flag patterns.
 Japanese candlesticks patterns were invented by legendary rice trader Homma.
 He saw the correlation between price action and emotions.
 Even back then emotions influenced trading.

 Candlesticks are a way to gauge the way traders feel about a stock.
 We may be scattered all over the world and don’t know each other, however, candlesticks tell us how we all feel about a security.
 Learn how to trade the different types of stocks.